 Children account for about 80 percent of foreign body ingestions.
 Sometimes problems occur when button batteries are swallowed as mercury within the batteries can leak into the bowel and cause mercury poisoning.
 Magnetic toys can obstruct the bowel when they stick together.

 Foreign bodies in the throat or stomach:

 Some ingested foreign bodies cause no symptoms.
 Alternatively, you may experience a sensation of something being stuck in your throat or esophagus.
 Drooling and difficulty swallowing are common symptoms.
 A small sharp object may become lodged in the esophagus and cause pain, even though you are able to swallow.
 Larger foreign bodies can partially or completely obstruct the stomach, the small intestine or, in rare cases, the large intestine, causing cramps, bloating, loss of appetite, vomiting, and sometimes fever.
-A sharp object that pierces the stomach or intestines can cause several abdominal pain, fever, fainting and shock.
+A sharp object that pierces the stomach or intestines can cause severe abdominal pain, fever, fainting and shock.